Upward planar drawings with two slopes

 Let $U_G$ be a $2$-slope representation of $G$.
-Let $a = (e_1, v, e_2)$ be a triplet such that $v$ is a vertex of the boundary of a face $f$ and $e_1$, $e_2$ are incident edges of $v$ that are consecutive on the boundary of $f$ in counterclockwise direction.
-The triplet $a$ is called an \emph{angle} of~$f$.
+Let $a = (e_1, v, e_2)$ be a triplet such that~$v$ is a vertex of the boundary of a face $f$ and $e_1$, $e_2$ are incident edges of $v$ that are consecutive on the boundary of $f$ in counterclockwise direction.
+The following definitions follow Bertolazzi \etal~\cite{BDMT98} and Didimo \etal~\cite{DGL10} though are adjusted to also encapsulate geometric properties induced by~$U_G$.
+The triplet~$a$ is called an \emph{angle} of~$f$.
 We can categorise angles into three groups, namely, $a$ is \begin{itemize} \item a \emph{large angle} if $e_1$ and $e_2$ span a 270$^{\circ}$ angle in $f$, \item a \emph{small angle} if $e_1$ and $e_2$ span a 90$^{\circ}$ angle in $f$, or \item a \emph{flat angle} if $e_1$ and $e_2$ span a 180$^{\circ}$ angle in $f$ \end{itemize} with respect to the slopes assigned to~$e_1$ and~$e_2$.
 A vertex~$v$ of~$G$ is called a \emph{local source} with respect to a face~$f$ if~$v$ has two outgoing edges on the boundary of~$f$.
 A \emph{local sink} is defined analogously.
 Furthermore, we call~$v$ a \emph{switch} with respect to~$f$ if the slopes of~$e_1$ and~$e_2$ differ; for example, every local source is a switch.
 We further categorise switches by the angle they span and where they lie on the boundary of~$f$; see \cref{fig:angles}~(c).
-A switch~$v$ is a \emph{large switch} if~$e_1$ and~$e_2$ span a large angle at~$f$ and a \emph{small switch} otherwise; note that there can be no ``flat'' switch.
+A switch~$v$ is a \emph{large switch} if~$e_1$ and~$e_2$ span a large angle at~$f$ and a \emph{small switch} otherwise; note that there can be no ``flat'' switches.